 You can follow Coach Consuegra on Twitter @cconsuegra

-Individually, the team’s lone senior, Ny Hammonds, capped one of the best careers by any Charlotte point guard in recent memory.
+In 2013-14, the team’s lone senior, Ny Hammonds, capped one of the best careers by any 49ers point guard in recent memory.
 Hammonds not only became the school’s career assists leader with 496, but she tallied back-to-back triple-doubles in her final two home contests.
 The consecutive triple-doubles puts her in an elite group of only six players in NCAA history to accomplish the feat.

-Hammonds, an All-Conference USA Second Team selection, was joined on the postseason all-league squads by Lefty Webster, who garnered all-rookie team honors.
+Hammonds, an All-Conference USA Second Team selection, was joined on the postseason all-league squads by Webster, who garnered all-rookie team honors.
+Hammonds has gone on to continue her career, playing professionally in Lithuania.

 Off the court, the Niners excelled just as much.
 Charlotte posted a program-record 3.31 grade-point average during the Spring 2014 term with 11 of the 13 players averaging at least a 3.0.